Typhoon Ike: Philippines

 Throughout Negros Island, over 4,000 dwellings were destroyed, displacing nearly 75,000 people.
 The Ilog River, the longest on Negros Island, burst its banks and sent a deluge of mud, water, and debris to the municipalities of Kabankalan and Ilog.
 Across the province of Negros Occidental, 120 people died, including 50 in Kabankalan and 2 in the nearby community of San Carlos.
 In Negros Oriental, 60 others died and 29 were initially reported missing.
 Across Mindanao Island, 305 people were killed.
 A total of 29 people were killed in the province of Agusan del Norte.
 Six people died in the province of Misamis Oriental.
 Five others died in Camiguin.

 In the Bohol province, the death toll reached 198, making Ike the deadliest natural disaster in the province's history.
 Province-wide, 938 public schools, poultry and livestock, churches, bridges and other public buildings were destroyed or damaged.
 Around 89,000 houses were damaged or destroyed, which resulted in 58,000 people homeless.
 In Mabini, 14 fatalities were reported while Guindulman suffered the worst effects in the province.
 Both the Inabanga and Loboc Rivers swelled and flooded their respective towns for days forcing church services to be held at their convents due to heavy deposits of mud in the church proper.
 In other provinces across the region, twenty-four died in Leyte, two other fatalities occurred in Aklan, and three people were killed in Iloilo.

-Nationwide, 1,426 people were killed as a result of the typhoon, making Ike the deadliest typhoon to hit the country in the 20th century at the time, surpassing the previous record of Typhoon Amy in 1951.
+Nationwide, 1,426 people were killed as a result of the typhoon, making Ike the deadliest typhoon to hit the country in the 20th century at the time, surpassing the previous record of Typhoon Trix in 1952.
 This mark would be eclipsed, however, by Tropical Storm Thelma in 1991.
 A total of 1,856 people were hurt.
 Furthermore, 108,219 houses were destroyed while an additional 142,653 homes were damaged.
 In all, damage was estimated at $230 million.
 Crop damage was placed at $76.5 million, with damage to coconut plantations totaling $61 million.
 Property damage on the islands reached $111 million.